tc4mpbell/battleship/README.md

 ### License
 To give credit where credit is due: I first saw this as a programming project in a class taught by Stephen Davies ([UMW Listing](http://www.umw.edu/directory/employee/stephen-davies/)).
 The code is mine, but the idea was his.

 This project is in no way affiliated with any other products trademarked "Battleship".
-The background image in `media/` is not mine either.
+The background image in `media/` is not mine.
 It's watermarked by an "Eidos Studios".

 Other than that, anyone is free to do anything they would like with the remaining artifacts in this repository.